yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/stable-releases.md

 showAsideToc: true
 ---

-Included here are the notable new features and enhancements and the release notes for all releases in the `2.3` latest release series.
+Included here are the notable new features and enhancements and the release notes for all releases in the recommended v2.2 stable release series.

 {{< note title="New release versioning" >}}